JonathanUhler/Plant-Tracker/DOCUMENTATION.md

 ```

-A list of functions for the python script can be found below:
+A list of functions for the host.py script can be found below:

 "Operation" functions--
 ```